Last Bottle of Burgundy

 Ted stood at attention in the doorway of his father’s study, listening to the squeak of the leather chair, the ting of ice in the crystal highball glass, and the pounding of his own heart.

-“At ease, son,” Ted’s father grumbled, with a quick glance away from his newspaper.
+“At ease, son,” Ted’s father grumbled, with a quick glance away from The Columbus Dispatch.
 “What is it?
 You look like you’re about to face a firing squad.”

-Ted filled his lungs with the familiar scent of leather, whisky, and cigarette smoke.
-“Well, sir…” He stood on one foot, then the other, “well sir….”
-His long arms and legs felt even more awkward than usual.
-“Ahh…”
+“Well, sir…” Ted filled his lungs with the familiar scent of leather, whisky, and cigarette smoke.
+He stood on one foot, then the other, “Well sir….”
+His long arms and legs, awkward as always, “ahh…”

 “Spit it out son.”